-The timeline section displays DNS queries, domain events, and DNS changes.
-You can see a domain's evolution over time and view up to four years of DNS changes.
+The Passive DNS Timeline displays the DNS query volume, domain events, query history, and DNS changes.
+You can view the evolution of a domain over time, and view up to four years of DNS changes.
+For more information, see Passive DNS.

 - Blue Line—The volume of DNS queries over the last 30 days.